Magnetic correlations in the $SU(3)$ triangular-lattice $t$-$J$ model at finite doping

-where $S_3$ is the permutation group over the three spin flavors.
+In this study, we use of an NN ansatz with a hidden fermion construction~\cite{Robledo_Moreno_2022}.
+We use a feed-forward neural network (FFNN) with a single hidden layer to represent the hidden fermion part of the ansatz, and impose an additional symmetrization over all possible spin permutations, i.e. $\psi(s) = \sum_{g\in S_3} \det M(gs)$, where $S_3$ is the permutation group over the three spin flavors.
 The network is then trained by Monte Carlo sampling from the network distribution and updating the weights, using a variant of stochastic reconfiguration~\cite{Chen_2024}, such that the energy is minimized.
-We further employ a Gutzwiller projection in the sampling procedure~\cite{lange2024simulatingtwodimensionaltjmodel}, which has been shown to speed up convergence for the $SU(2)$ $t$-$J$-model~\cite{lange2024simulatingtwodimensionaltjmodel}.
+We further employ a Gutzwiller projection in the sampling procedure, which has been shown to speed up convergence for the $SU(2)$ $t$-$J$-model~\cite{lange2024simulatingtwodimensionaltjmodel}.
 We choose a Gutzwiller projected Fermi sea as the initial state, which at unit filling represents the exact ground state in the $SU(N\rightarrow\infty)$ limit~\cite{Kawakami_1992}.
-We compare our results to matrix product state (MPS) calculations in an open boundary system up to $9\times9$ lattice sites, and find good agreement or even a slight advantage of the NQS method, see SM.
+We compare our results to matrix product state (MPS) calculations~\cite{hubig:_syten_toolk, hubig17:_symmet_protec_tensor_networ} in an open boundary system up to $9\times9$ lattice sites, and find good agreement or even a slight advantage of the NQS method, see SM~\cite{SM}.
 In the following, we will always focus on fully periodic systems, where MPS with their inherently one-dimensional structure become prohibitively expensive. \\